Executor Compensation and Fees (ON)

 Show Table of Contents

-If the will does not specify how executor compensation should be calculated, the executor must follow provincial compensation rules (see ON calculator below).
+If the will does not specify how executor compensation should be calculated, ON estates must follow provincial compensation rules (see ON calculator below).

 In Ontario, the estate executor is known as an "estate trustee".